 Broadband packages include a landline because it’s delivered over the same line as your broadband.
 But most of the time there are no calls included as standard – you pay for the phone calls you make.
-That is, unless you choose a package with inclusive calls.
+That is, unless you choose a broadband and phone package with inclusive calls.

 - Weekend calls – Inclusive weekend calls means you don’t have to pay extra for any calls made at weekends, defined as being from midnight on Friday to midnight on Sunday.
 Post Office broadband packages tend to come with weekend calls as standard, while there are also Virgin, BT and EE packages with weekend calls included.

 - Evening and weekend calls – Evening calls (those made between the hours of 7pm and 7am) are included as well as weekend calls.
 John Lewis Broadband and SSE offer evening and weekend calls as standard with their broadband – you can get it as an add-on with pretty much every other provider.

 - Anytime calls – The big daddy of calls packages, this lets you make calls whenever you like without incurring extra charges.
 Unless of course you call a number not included in your package.